top of page

 Lorraine Lu BA MPH

 Lorraine joined the EPIC team in May 2022.
 She did her Bachelor of Arts (Honours in Psychology) at the University of Alberta and completed her Master of Public Health at Western University.
 Lorraine was a research assistant during her undergrad in the Adolescent Development Lab also at the UofA, focusing on adolescent depression and parenting.
-She has also done a literature review and published a resources guide with Youth Coalition on Chemsex among youth during her practicum.
 She would love to continue her work in research and contribute to improving children's and adolescents' well-being with the pediatric IBD team.
 In her free time, Lorraine loves to cuddle with her cats and discover fun things to do around the city.

 bottom of page